Classic Italian Chickpea Soup (Pasta e Ceci)

 About the ingredients

 - Canned beans: Use one can of chickpeas (also called garbanzo beans) or any bean you like.
-Cooked cannellini beans, navy beans or white beans are all great in this soup.
+Navy beans, cannellini, or other types of white beans are all great in this soup.

 - Carrot